taarifa/djangorifa/docs/source/start/installation.rst

 ############
 Known Issues
 ############

+Celery needs a matching version of Kombu.
+Celery 3.0.6 is known to work with Kombu 2.4.3, 3.0.11 with 2.4.7.
+If the versions don't match the error ``No such transport: amqp`` will occur when starting the Celery server.

 It might be that when running the second install script, there is a complaint when creating a superuser to do with decoding.
 When Django doesn't know what